bchamberland/ReadMe/README.md

 If you're wondering, my second favorite question is "Can we automate that?"
 Followed closely by "Where the \**** did I put my coffee?"
 ### Any metric is better than none
 I like thinking through business decisions using metrics and measurements whenever possible.
 Even rough estimates or imperfect measurements still help convey general order-of-magnitude and trends.
+And metrics give us proof that we're achieveing or failing our goals.
 ### Process and Software Development
 * I strongly believe in putting people over process and changing process to accommodate our needs and goals.
 I’ve worked with and without Agile, with and without a form of Scrum.
 At the end of the day, these are my values:
 * I value transparency about what’s happened, what’s happening, and what’s going to happen.
-* I value speed, including proactive efforts that keep us moving quickly (e.g. writing tests, refactoring legacy code before a new feature, pairing on work to improve our code quality and bus factor)
+* I value speed, including proactive efforts that keep us moving quickly at a sustainable pace (e.g. writing tests, refactoring legacy code before a new feature, pairing on work to improve our code quality and bus factor)
 * I value learning, and know that training up on a tech stack may not always be the fastest route to production.
-* I value your time and don’t want you to do any process that is neither beneficial to you nor required by law, policy, etc.
+* I value your time and don’t want you to do any process that is neither beneficial to you nor required by law, policy, Citrix, etc.

 ### My time and attention are limited - I’d love your help!
 Practically speaking, the list of projects/problems I’m actively thinking about can only be about 4-5 items deep; beyond that, certain items will drop in priority.
 While I do my best to keep an active to-do list, I’ll need some help from my team.